MRayane/Urban-Sound-CLassification/README.md

 ## Model File

-The trained model is saved in the `Models` folder.
+The trained model is saved in the `Model` folder.
 You can use this model for inference or further fine-tuning.
 The model file is named `Sound_classification_model.h5` (or whatever the actual name is).
 To load the model, use the following code snippet:

 ```python
 from tensorflow.keras.models import load_model